tomoconnor/gofhss/README.md

 - **Optional Timestamped Messages:**
   If enabled, messages are prefixed with a timestamp.
 The server checks that the message timestamp is within an acceptable window to mitigate replay attacks.

+Absolutely — here's a clean, thoughtful **Acceptable Use** section you can add to your README.
+It's designed to set ethical expectations, reduce your liability, and discourage abuse while staying friendly and transparent:

+---

+## 🛡️ Acceptable Use

+This software is provided **for educational and research** only.

+It is **not** intended to facilitate or hide:
+- Malware command-and-control infrastructure
+- Unauthorized access or intrusion attempts
+- Fraud, impersonation, or harassment
+- Evading lawful monitoring, surveillance, or regulation

+### By using this software, you agree to:
+- Use it only in compliance with applicable laws in your jurisdiction
+- Take full responsibility for your actions
+- Respect the privacy and security of others

+> **Reminder:** Just because something can evade detection doesn’t mean it should.
+This project aims to empower *resilience*, not recklessness.

+If you’re unsure whether your use case is acceptable, err on the side of caution or seek legal advice

 ## Prerequisites

 - [Go](https://golang.org/dl/) (version 1.18 or later recommended)